MicrosoftDocs/azure-docs/articles/digital-twins/how-to-use-data-history.md

 :::image type="content" source="media/how-to-use-data-history/azure-data-explorer-database.png" alt-text="Screenshot of the Azure portal showing a database in an Azure Data Explorer cluster.":::

-Next, get the name of the Data History table from the left pane.
+Next, expand the cluster and database in the left pane to see the name of the table.
 You'll use this name to run queries on the table.

 :::image type="content" source="media/how-to-use-data-history/data-history-table.png" alt-text="Screenshot of the Azure portal showing the query view for the database.
 The name of the Data History table is highlighted." lightbox="media/how-to-use-data-history/data-history-table.png":::